 This seminar course will provide students with advanced, transferrable, specialized or applied exposure to current topics in the life sciences through a structured series of formal presentations by local and overseas experts in the industry.
-It aims to equip students with in-depth awareness of the relevance of a diverse array of topical issues to the Caribbean, and with such transferable skills prepare them for the industry, or advanced studies in the life sciences.
+It aims to equip students with in-depth awareness of the relevance of a diverse array of topical issues to the Caribbean, and with such transferable skills prepare them for industry, or advanced studies in the life sciences.

-Loss of biodiversity and ecosystem balance; Agriculture and Fisheries; Behavioural Sciences; Biotechnology; Management of the Environment; Research ethics; Ethical treatment of animals; Rapid survey techniques; Embryology; Climate change; Overpopulation; Endangered Species; Human impact on biodiversity; Palaeontology; Logical framework approach; Critical thinking.
+Seminars on: Loss of biodiversity and ecosystem balance; Agriculture and Fisheries; Behavioural Sciences; Biotechnology; Management of the Environment; Research ethics; Ethical treatment of animals; Rapid survey techniques; Embryology; Climate change; Overpopulation; Endangered Species; Human impact on biodiversity;

+Palaeontology; Logical framework approach; Critical thinking, among other relevant topics.